endingwithali/blog.ali.dev/_posts/2021-07-06-the-job-series.md

 </center>

 <br/>
 Welcome to my job hunt series.
-Through out  these series of blog posts, I will be sharing content about the tips and tricks I use to find a job with the final goal of helping you get your own job hunt on track.
+Throughout  these series of blog posts, I will be sharing content about the tips and tricks I use to find a job with the final goal of helping you get your own job hunt on track.
 These blog posts will not tell you how to absolutely nail the job interview, but instead you'll learn about everything else: finding companies, questions you should ask, how to network.

 ## Bonus Video

 <center>{% youtube "https://www.youtube.com/watch?v=RHwsIW44HbA" %}</center>